Department of Education and Culture

 Two Courses in the Department of Education and Culture

-In Department of Education and Culture, in 3rd year, students have two courses to choose from: the ``Lifelong Learning Course'' and the ``Secondary Education Course,'' in order to enable students to learn more deeply and professionally with an eye to their future careers.
-We use this course selection as an opportunity to help students proactively envision their future prospects.
+In 3rd year, Department of Education and Culture offers two course choices: the "Lifelong Learning Course" and the "Secondary Education Course," which allow students to study more in-depth and specialized subjects with an eye toward their future careers.
+This course choice is an opportunity to support students in proactively planning their own future prospects.

 Two Courses in the Department of Education and Culture